nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo/how-to-translate-the-nuxeo-platform.md

 This test case will assume that the English translation file is at the "usual" location, you can override method `getEnTranslationsPath` if you placed your properties file elsewhere.
 It will check for simple things: syntax errors (errors in unicode characters can prevent the file from being loaded, for instance) and duplicate entries (that can happen easily when copy/pasting translations).

-Additional test cases exist if you'd like to check for consistency between translations of two different languages for instance, you can check the [TranslationEnFrTestCase](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-services/nuxeo-platform-test/src/main/java/org/nuxeo/ecm/platform/test/TranslationEnFrTestCase.java) logics or the [TestExtMessages](https://github.com/nuxeo/nuxeo/blob/master/addons/nuxeo-platform-lang-ext/src/test/java/org/nuxeo/ecm/platform/lang/ext/test/TestExtMessages.java) parametrized tests on the `nuxeo-platform-lang-ext` module.
+Additional test cases exist if you'd like to check for consistency between translations of two different languages for instance, you can check the [TranslationEnFrTestCase](https://github.com/nuxeo/nuxeo/blob/master/modules/platform/nuxeo-platform-test/src/main/java/org/nuxeo/ecm/platform/test/TranslationEnFrTestCase.java) logics or the [<span class="pl-en">TestExtMessages</span>](https://github.com/nuxeo/nuxeo/blob/master/modules/platform/nuxeo-platform-lang-ext/src/test/java/org/nuxeo/ecm/platform/lang/ext/test/TestExtMessages.java) parametrized tests on the `nuxeo-platform-lang-ext` module.

 ### Nuxeo Crowdin Translations Synchronization Process